-Promote children's success to kindergarten through three activity components (1) staff development (2) technical assistance and (3) parent education.
-Provide training to parents on preparing their children for kindergarten (Pre-Kindergarten)

-2. Provide training to parents on preparing their children for kindergarten (Pre-Kindergarten to Kindergarten Transition).

-3. Collaboration between outside agencies such as Children's Services Council Parent Education, Department of Pre-K, the Palm Beach County Home Extension Coop and Universities.

-4. Materials (Exceptional Parent Magazine, community resource books "Where to Turn", parenting magazines, Mailbox magazine, video tapes, DVDs, etc.) will be housed in the "Family Resource Center/Lending Library" for parent to relax and enjoy children's literature books and to check out to read to their children.

-5. Schedule community based workshops for parents addressing school readiness topics

-6. Provide parents with readiness resources from the parent center to foster skills before transitioning to elementary school programs.

-7. Recommend families to attend Kindergarten Round-Up at their SAC school.

-8. Pre-K teachers will have professional development with district personal to discuss alignment of the Pre-K curriculum and Florida Standards to help with the readiness transition to Kindergarten.
+- 1. Promote children's success to kindergarten through three activity components (1) staff development (2) technical assistance and (3) parent education. - 2.
+Provide training to parents on preparing their children for kindergarten (Pre-Kindergarten to Kindergarten Transition). - 3.
+Collaboration between outside agencies such as Children's Services Council Parent Education, Department of Pre-K, the Palm Beach County Home Extension Coop and Universities. - 4.Materials (Exceptional Parent Magazine, community resource books "Where to Turn", parenting magazines, video tapes, DVDs, etc.) will be housed in the "Family Resource Center/Lending Library" for parent to research and browse children's literature books. - 5.
+Schedule community based workshops for parents addressing school readiness topics - 6.
+Provide parents with readiness resources from the parent center to foster skills before transitioning to elementary school programs. - 7.
+Recommend families to attend Kindergarten Round-Up at their SAC school. - 8.
+Pre-K teachers will have professional development with district personal to discuss alignment of the Pre-K curriculum and Florida Standards to help with the readiness transition to Kindergarten.